dev-alberto/AES-with-openssl-and-pycrypto/README.md

 # Final Remarks

 Exercise 1
-The key provided here is not secure, because it is vulnarable to a simple dictionary attack.
+The key provided here is not secure, because it is vulnerable to a simple dictionary attack.
 If the key used were a random 16 bytes string, to brute force the key we would require 2 128 iterations, which is not feasible.
 Exercise 2